olc-digital/amanda-brookfield/src/pages/books/for-the-love-of-a-dog.md

       means to get your life on track.This is a book that’ll teach you to sit, be still, and listen to yourself.
 ---

-After the death of her mother and the end of a new relationship leave her heartbroken, novelist Amanda Brookfield finds her oncesecure world imploding.
+After the death of her mother and the end of a new relationship leave her heartbroken, novelist Amanda Brookfield finds her once secure world imploding.
 As despair deepens, she latches onto the idea of getting a puppy just to revive her optimistic spirit.

-Aware that her lifestyle will not suit becoming a dog-ownerand warned by friends not to give up her freedom, Amanda nonetheless cannot resist Mabel, an eight week old Golden Doodle.
+Aware that her lifestyle will not suit becoming a dog-owner and warned by friends not to give up her freedom, Amanda nonetheless cannot resist Mabel, an eight week old Golden Doodle.
 Arming herself with an arsenal of equipment, she soon learns that there are no short-cuts to training and caring for a dog.
 In the